MysteryCoder456/VegieMato/README.md

 # VegieMato
-A Zomato Clone for Vegies
+A Zomato Clone for Indian Vegetable Vendors